Risk Factors Dashboard

 In addition to the protection afforded by patents, we seek to rely on trade secret protection and confidentiality agreements to protect proprietary know-how that is not patentable or that we elect not to patent, processes for which patents are difficult to enforce, and any other elements of our product discovery and development processes that involve proprietary know-how, information, or technology that is not covered by patents.
 Trade secrets, however, may be difficult to protect.
 We seek to protect our proprietary processes, in part, by entering into confidentiality agreements with our employees, consultants, advisors, contractors and collaborators.
 Although we use reasonable efforts to protect our trade secrets, our employees, consultants, advisors, contractors, and collaborators might intentionally or inadvertently disclose our trade secret information to competitors.
 In addition, competitors may otherwise gain access to our trade secrets or independently develop substantially equivalent information and techniques.
 Furthermore, the laws of some foreign countries do not protect proprietary rights to the same extent or in the same manner as the laws of the United States.
 As a result, we may encounter significant problems in protecting and defending our intellectual property both in the United States and abroad.
 If we are unable to prevent unauthorized material disclosure of our intellectual property to third parties, or misappropriation of our intellectual property by third parties, we will not be able to establish or maintain a competitive advantage in our market, which could materially adversely affect our business, operating results and financial condition.

-We are heavily reliant on Brent Willson, our Chief Executive Officer and President, and the departure or loss of Brent Willson could disrupt our business.
+We are heavily reliant on the services of both Ardes Johnson, our Chief Executive Officer, and Brent Willson, our former CEO and current chief technology officer, and the departure or loss of either officer could disrupt our business.

-We depend heavily on the continued efforts of Brent Willson, our Chief Executive Officer and President and a director.
-Mr. Willson, who is also a director, is the founder of NeoVolta and is essential to our strategic vision and day-to-day operations and would be difficult to replace.
-The departure or loss of Mr. Willson, or the inability to timely hire and retain a qualified replacement, could negatively impact our ability to manage our business.
+We depend heavily on the continued efforts of Ardes Johnson, our Chief Executive Officer, who joined the Company in April 2024, and Brent Willson, our former CEO and current chief technology officer, who are essential to our strategic vision and day-to-day operations and would be difficult to replace.
+The departure or loss of either Mr. The departure or loss of Mr. Johnson or Mr. Willson, or the inability to timely hire and retain qualified replacements, could negatively impact our ability to manage our business.
+Willson, or the inability to timely hire and retain a qualified replacement, could negatively impact our ability to manage our business.

 If we are unable to recruit and retain key management, technical and sales personnel, our business would be negatively affected.